Depth of field

-It seems like one of photography’s great mysteries is achieving proper focus—the settings to use, where to place the focus point, even the definition of sharpness are all sources of confusion.
+It seems like one of photography’s great mysteries is achieving proper focus: the camera settings, where to place the focus point, even the definition of sharpness are all sources of confusion.
 If you’re a tourist just grabbing snapshots, everything in your frame is likely at infinity and you can just put your camera in full auto mode and click away.
-But if you’re an artistic photographer trying to capture something unique with your DSLR or mirrorless camera, you should be doing your best to have important objects at different distances throughout your frame.
-In that case you need to get out of the auto modes and start taking control of your exposure settings and focus point.
+But if you’re a photographic artist trying to capture something unique with your mirrorless or DSLR camera and doing your best to have important visual elements objects at different distances throughout your frame, you need to stop letting your camera decide your focus point and exposure settings.

 Beware the “expert”

 I’m afraid that there’s some bad, albeit well-intended, advice out there that yields just enough success to deceive people into thinking they’ve got focus nailed, a misperception that often doesn’t manifest until an important shot is lost.
 I’m referring to the myth that you should focus 1/3 of the way into the scene, or 1/3 of the way into the frame (two very different things, each with its own set of problems).